 5. Use a blender to puree the apples.
 (I used an immersion blender)

-6. Measure the volume of the apple puree, I had 600ml, which was luck because you need to use 275g of sugar for every 600ml of the apple puree.
+6. Measure the volume of the apple puree, I had 600ml, which was lucky because you need to use 275g of sugar for every 600ml of the apple puree.
 Which works out as about 46g per 100ml).

 7. Add the apple puree, cinnamon and sugar back in the pan and heat.
 Once it gets to a simmer keep it there for 10 to 15 minutes.